ulyasarialfitroh/sdk-broad/README.md

 # Address of the bridge smart contract to monitor
 BRIDGE_CONTRACT_ADDRESS="0x1234567890123456789012345678901234567890"

 # The block number to start scanning from.
-Use '0' for the entire chain history.
+Use `0` to scan the entire chain history.
 START_BLOCK="1000000"

-# (Optional) The API endpoint for the destination chain relayer
+# (Optional) The API endpoint for the destination chain relayer.
+# Required only if you want to test the full relaying feature.
 # DESTINATION_API_ENDPOINT="https://api.mock-destination-chain.com/submit"

 # (Optional) API key for the destination endpoint